International SyTy Registry

 Original Sweepstakes Winner: Frank Paciello

 Previous Owners: Jozsef Prisztas – not certified, deceased (2), Crisztian Taylor (3), Current (?)Truck Info: Although Frank Paciello is listed as a sweepstakes winner, he was actually an alternate winner as the person who originally won was unable to schedule and be there to pick up the truck due to his wedding.
 Due to the conflict of scheduling that could not be resolved, the winner forfeited his spot and Mr. Paciello was then contacted and chosen as an alternate winner.Frank took ownership of the truck in 1993, enjoyed putting a few miles on it and raced it several times at Homestead Raceway in Miami before ultimately trading it in at a local dealership for a brand new Corvette.
 Frank has noted that shortly after selling the truck, he was contacted by Ziggy Marley with interest to buy the truck not knowing Frank had already sold it.After sitting in a dealer holding lot the truck was sold in 1994 and Marlboro #2871 was exported from Miami to Germany and relocated to Hungary.
 At one point, it has been said to be owned by József Prisztás who was murdered in 1996 (unconfirmed information as of Feb 2021).
 Truck was sold and driven on a regular basis by Crisztian Taylor until 2014 when he sold it.
+From this point, the truck seemingly went missing again until it popped up on Facebook where it was found in a state of neglect in Estonia.
+Several attempts have been made to contact the current owner.PLEASE NOTE: SyTy Registry is well aware that Marlboro #4 it is located in northern Estonia and currently in an neglected state.
+The SyTy Registry is continually working to keep current information on the truck’s condition and is routinely checked on in hopes to rescue or see the truck back to a restored condition.
+The exact location of the truck is known, and will remain undisclosed with limited information being released.

 • #2872Marlboro No. 6